Monday's ETF Movers: LIT, MLPA

-In trading on Monday, the Lithium ETF is outperforming other ETFs, up about 7.3% on the day.
-Components of that ETF showing particular strength include shares of Lithium Americas, up about 15.3% and shares of Tesla, up about 10.7% on the day.
+In trading on Monday, the Lithium ETF is outperforming other ETFs, up about 6.2% on the day.
+Components of that ETF showing particular strength include shares of Tesla, up about 14.1% and shares of Albemarle, up about 5.1% on the day.

-And underperforming other ETFs today is the MLP ETF, off about 3.4% in Monday afternoon trading.
-Among components of that ETF with the weakest showing on Monday were shares of Genesis Energy, lower by about 4.1%, and shares of Mplx Lpunits Representing Limited Partner, lower by about 3.2% on the day.
+And underperforming other ETFs today is the MLP ETF, off about 2.4% in Monday afternoon trading.
+Among components of that ETF with the weakest showing on Monday were shares of Genesis Energy, lower by about 5.1%, and shares of Nustar Energy, lower by about 3.7% on the day.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.